The top 9 skills employers look for

 Here are a few examples of good skills to have based on different roles.

-Example technical skills relevant to an accountant
+Example professional skills relevant to an accountant

 As an accountant, you have to master a number of important technical skills to be able to perform your job.
 Some of these skills include: